CrazyBayes/DiffWMA/README.md

 # DiffWMA
-This is the ource code of DiffWMA and our paper is submitted into "NeurIPS2025".
+This is the ource code of DiffWMA and our paper is submitted to "NeurIPS2025".
 # Prerequisites
 ## Install dependencies
 See ``requirments.txt`` file for more information about how to install the dependencies.